 They like moderate to bright, indirect light but can adapt to lower light levels.
 Allow the top of the soil to dry out slightly between watering, though the bulk of the soil should be kept moist at all times – if your peace lily needs water, it will let you know by drooping its leaves.
 Perfers warm rooms (18-24°C) but can survive in colder temperatures (down to 12°C), making it a good plant for cooler homes in the UK.

-If happy, peace lilies have a long flowering season (almost year-round).
+If happy, peace lilies have a long flowering season (at least six months of the year).
 Remove the flowers at the base as they begin to fade.
 Plants benefit from moderate to high levels of humidity, making bathrooms a good home.
 Regardless of position, mist regularly.

 Also known as golden pothos, devil’s ivy is an excellent hanging houseplant, but can also be grown up an indoor trellis or horizontally along walls (with support).
 Their medium-sized, deep-green, glossy leaves grow densely and quickly, making them affective plants for filling dead spaces or softening corners.
 Some have cream or yellow stripes, adding further interest.